 For how long may I borrow materials?

 Faculty and staff may generally borrow books for one academic year.
-(Some books have shorter loan periods; loan periods for ILL materials vary and are set by the lending library.)
+(Loan periods for ILL materials vary and are set by the lending library.)
 New browsing books circulate for one semester.
-DVDs circulate for seven days and may be renewed once for seven days.
+DVDs circulate for one week.
 Bound periodicals circulate to faculty for one week and current periodicals circulate to faculty for two days for research/teaching purposes only.
-If staff need access for research/teaching purposes please consult the circulation desk.

 Can my spouse/partner or children borrow materials?

 The Libraries extend borrowing privileges to spouses/partners and to children aged 16 and over; visit the Skillman Library Circulation desk for cards.
 Spouses/partners and children may borrow books for one academic year.

 Can I renew my books and DVDs over the web?